buckaroogeek/dnf-local-plugin-examples/vagrant/README.md

 ## Description

 This directory contains a basic Vagrantfile that starts a Fedora Cloud Image vm including the shared folder containing the host's local DNF repository.
+The ansible provisioner is commented out.
+The ansible provisioner will add the plugin automatically via a role.

 ## Update Notes
 Date        | Notes